 FROM BROKEN TO BASE CAMP

 A journey from tuberculosis to the Seven Summits.
 The current chapter is physiotherapy, strength work, and a disciplined return to full mountain training.
-722 days to Everest.
+Everest remains the 2028 objective.

 The Story